holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 As a Partner, you have a duty to align your behavior with any Working Agreements you have made.
 A Facilitator may also enforce any relevant Working Agreement while facilitating a Circle's Governance Process or a Tactical Meeting, provided they do not conflict with the prescribed process or any rule in this Constitution.

-### 4.3 Implicit Expectations Hold No Weight
+### 4.3 Power Shift

-All of your responsibilities and constraints as a Partner of the Organization are defined in this Constitution, and in the Governance and Working Agreements it empowers.
-No implicit expectations or constraints carry any weight or authority, unless they come from a basic obligation or contractual agreement you personally have to or with the Organization.
+All of your responsibilities and constraints as a Partner of the Organization come from this Constitution and the Governance and Working Agreements it empowers, or from your legal duties to the Organization or while acting on its behalf.
+No implicit expectations or constraints carry any weight or authority, nor any dictates issued under the Organization's previous power structure before adopting this Constitution.
+As a Partner, you may rely upon the authorities granted by this Constitution to the full extent the Ratifiers held such authorities prior to adopting the Constitution.

 ---